DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Algorithm Design

 \subsubsection{MS-based algorithms parallelization}

-In Figure~\ref{fig:KNN_PAR}, we show the parallelization approach designed to dispatch kNN inference onto the 8-core CL.
+Figure~\ref{fig:KNN_PAR} shows the parallelization approach designed to dispatch kNN inference onto the 8-core CL.
 The first operation (\(OP1\)) consists of computing the Euclidean distance between the query point \(\textit{\textbf{x}}\) and \(\textit{\textbf{A}}\), thus \(N_{train}\) distance operations.
-To fully leverage the CL compute power, we use a row-wise decomposition scheme to split the workload and determine offline the \(chunk\) size on which each core works.
+To fully leverage the CL compute power, we use a \REVA{vertical} decomposition scheme to split the workload and determine offline the \(chunk\) size on which each core works.
 At run-time, the cores calculate individual lower (\(lb\)) and upper bounds (\(ub\)) based on the \(core_{id}\) and perform the Euclidean distance computation on the corresponding \(chunk\) of \(\textit{\textbf{A}}\) rows.
 After filling with results an intermediate \(N_{train}\) sized global array \(\textbf{e}\), the cores execute a \(k\)-elements Local Selection Sort (\(OP2\)) on the related \(chunk\), saving the local \(k\) neighbors in a \(N_{train}\)-dimensional global buffer \(\textit{\textbf{l}}\).
 A CL synchronization barrier forces cores to wait until all CL cores finish \(OP2\) computation.
-To bring together cores intermediate result, the core master performs a \(k\)-elements Global Selection Sort (\(OP3\)) and returns the most voted class among the \(k\) neighbors performing the ArgMax function.
+To bring together intermediate results, the master core performs a \(k\)-elements Global Selection Sort (\(OP3\)) and returns the most voted class among the \(k\) neighbors performing the ArgMax function.

 While kNN inference consists of a single procedure step, k-Means iterates a set of routines until the distance between \(\textit{\textbf{U}}_{new}\) and \(\textit{\textbf{U}}_{old}\) is smaller than a threshold.
 In this regard, we present the optimized design of a k-Means iteration to achieve peak performance when running on a multi-core platform.